 In addition to the impact of COVID-19 on the NHS and provision of care, innovators highlighted the way they were delivering digital technologies to the NHS.
 There were also some questions raised around how the relationship with stakeholders could be strengthened when delivering remotely.

-NHSX worked with NHS regional teams, ICSs, CCGs and provider trusts to rapidly review and approve bids for funding for remote monitoring solutions that could be deployed at pace to benefit patients and local health services.
+NHSX (now the NHS Transformation Directorate) worked with NHS regional teams, ICSs, CCGs and provider trusts to rapidly review and approve bids for funding for remote monitoring solutions that could be deployed at pace to benefit patients and local health services.
 Bids were approved from emergency COVID-19 funding totalling £18m covering all seven NHS regions and involving almost every ICS.
 These services were established very rapidly and, as of June 2021, are reaching 80,000 people across the country with plans for greater scale in the year ahead.